Privacy Notice

 1.2 We will now provide an easy-to-understand definition of each term:

-• Data Controller: A data controller has the responsibility of deciding how personal data is processed, the purpose for the data processing, and how to protect the personal data from harm.
-CSRB Limited is the sole data controller.
+• Data Controller: A Data Controller has the responsibility of deciding how personal data is processed, the purpose for the data processing, and how to securely protect the personal data.

-• Data Protection Act (DPA 2018): The DPA 2018 sets out the legal data protection framework in the UK, including the UK GDPR.
+• Data Protection Act (DPA 2018): The DPA 2018 sets out the legal data protection framework in the UK.
 It contains three separate data protection regimes:

 • Part 2: sets out a general processing regime (the UK GDPR);